Synetraa1/WeakAuras/README.md

+These are all the Weakauras I've created for World of Warcraft.

-You can find wago links here: https://wago.io/p/Synetraa
+To install these to your game, you can find wago links here: https://wago.io/p/Synetraa